Back Up Next

 Telechron E (9).JPG (913424 bytes) Telechron E (3).JPG (1103588 bytes)

-Why did this clock never see regular production?
+Why was this clock made in such small numbers as opposed to Telechron's prior, highly successful models A and B?
 One can only speculate but I submit a few reasons based on my experience with this artifact and the context of the times when it was launched.
 First, this was introduced during the Great Depression, so any new product launch would be severely crippled, even by a firm and inventor as renown as Henry Warren and his Telechron company.
 Second, Warren's design, while incredibly ingenious suffered from complexity and fast moving parts.
 Whereas the competition relied on precision machining and perfect execution (Reifler, Shortt).
 Warren's movement was, an 'erector set' quality in comparison.
 He made up for this with his ingenious frequency feedback control system, but nonetheless, it required a great number of rapidly moving components.
 A master clock must be able to run for long periods of time undisturbed to achieve a good rate of accuracy and Warrens design precluded this.
 Perhaps this was not an issue in the narrow scope of power house frequency control, but I doubt it.
 The fact that the clock was meant to be sealed in a partial vacuum indicates that had to be reliable for long periods of time which, in my opinion, was impossible using this design.
+There is evidence that this clock was actually used in some field applications.
+This example is said to have been taken from the TVA Authority dam operations.

 Telechron E (58).jpg (5941 bytes)